Kcyberh/HostelManagement/README.md

 The system facilitates the generation of bills for accommodation fees, utilities, and other services.
 Residents can view their bills, make online payments, and receive payment receipts.

 Communication Tools
-The platform includes messaging features to facilitate communication between administrators, staff, and residents, enabling notifications, announcements, and updates to be shared effectively.
+The platform includes messaging features to facilitate communication between administrators, staff, and students, enabling notifications, announcements, and updates to be shared effectively.

 Reports and Analytics
 Administrators can generate various reports and analytics to track hall occupancy, financial transactions, maintenance activities, and other key metrics, aiding in decision-making and planning.